radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/account-settings/update-account.md

 You can proceed to generate a new token or exit out of *Account Settings* without generating a new token by selecting **Save**.

 ## Next steps

+After reading this guide you should have an understanding of how to update your account settings and manage your API tokens.
+For details on managing Environment Operations Center users, see the [create a new user](../user-management/create-user.md) or [edit an existing user](../user-management/edit-user.md) guides.